 It's worth pointing out that many free apps are available that offer to automate this process for you.
 If you're concerned about storage then adding yet another app probably isn't the best idea, but you can always uninstall it once it has done its job.
 See also: Group test: what's the best smartphone?

-How to move photos, video, music and other files to microSD on Android phone or tablet
+How to move photos, video, music and other media files to microSD on Android phone or tablet

 The first thing to do is browse to Settings, Storage on your Android phone or tablet, then look for an option to 'Transfer data to SD card'.
 Not all Android devices have this option, and if yours doesn't you'll need to manually move the files.

 The second easiest way to quickly move photos, video, music and other files to microSD is to do so using a PC or Mac.
 Hook up the phone to your computer via a USB cable, then open a new window to browse its contents.
 You should be able to see the phone's internal storage and SD card as two separate storage mediums.
 We're using Android File Transfer on a Mac, which shows the Internal storage and SD card on separate tabs.
-To move files from Internal storage to SD card simply drag-and-drop or cut-and-paste them between the two.
+To move files from Internal storage to SD card simply drag-and-drop files to copy them from the internal storage to the Mac desktop and back to the phone's SD card, then delete them from the phone's internal storage.
 Just don't try to move any Android system files.

 Another option if you don't have a PC on which to transfer the files is to do so using a File Manager app.
 Many Android phones come with such an app preinstalled, but it is not a standard part of Android.
 This EE Harrier Mini doesn't have one, so we downloaded the free File Manager app from Topnet999.